|

 In 1967, soon after Richard

-acquired his Morris Minor, we travelled extensively at weekends and during
+acquired his first car, a 2nd hand green Morris Minor, we travelled extensively at weekends and during

 holidays on trainspotting and photographing trips.
 Sunday April 2nd, 1967